TorresEdwin/SpeakATX/README.md

 # Models
 ## Local Translation Services
+Instances: 50

+Attributes:
+- Name of service
+- Rating
+- Main language
+- Area of Austin
+- Pricing

+Media: Map location, Link to site

+Connections:
 ## Local Non-English Communities
+Instances: 10

+Attributes:
+- Name of community
+- Number of members
+- Main language
+- Area of Austin

+Media: Community image, Link to site

+Connections:
 ## Local Non-English Friendly Job Postings
+Instances: 1000

+Attributes:
+- Name of company
+- Job title
+- Hourly pay
+- Main language
+- Area of Austin

+Media: Company Image, Link to site

+Connections:
 # Three Questions We Will Answer
 - Where can I find an English translator in my area?
 - What communities in the area could I relate to?